Jan. 10, 2018

 Epilepsy is a common neurologic condition in which a person is prone to recurrent epileptic seizures.
 There are many types of epilepsies characterized by different seizure types, ranging in severity and etiologies.
 While the specific pathophysiologic mechanisms behind different epilepsies are complex, the underlying general pathophysiologic process at the heart of all epilepsies is disturbed regulation of electrical activity in the brain resulting in synchronized and excessive neuronal discharge.

-Beyond seizures, people with epilepsy face many challenges.
-It is ...
+Beyond seizures, people with epilepsy face many challenges. ...